Hornbill-Docs/servicemanager-user-guide/servicemanager-user-guide/service-portfolio/services/service-details.md

 ---
 # Service details

-Service details define the settings and values required to make a service work.
-Set the name, description, status, and other required options when creating the service.
+Service details define the settings and values that make a service function.
+You can set the name, description, status, and other options when you create a new service.

 ![Service Details](/_books/servicemanager-user-guide/images/service-details-tab.png)

 ## Name

-The service name is required.
-It appears in several places:
+The service name identifies your service.
+This is a required field.
+The name appears in the following locations:

 - Visible to [subscribed customers](/servicemanager-user-guide/service-portfolio/services/overview#subscribers) on the Employee and Customer portals.
 - Visible to support staff in [Intelligent Capture](/esp-config/automation/intelligent-capture-designer) when using the Services Capture form.
 - Listed in the Services column of the [Request List](/servicemanager-user-guide/request-list/overview).
 - Shown on each request raised for the service.

-Consider name length and how it displays in different areas.
-Service names are not required to be unique; different services can use the same name.

-If you support multiple languages, provide translations for the name and description.
-Users see the translation that matches their profile language.
+Service names do not need to be unique.
+You can use the same name for different services.
+If you support multiple languages, provide translations for the name.
+Users see the translation that matches the language in their profile.

 ## Description

-Add a brief description to explain the service purpose.
-Customers see this description on the Employee and Customer portals.
-Support staff see it in the Services Intelligent Capture form.
+Use the description to explain the purpose of the service.
+This information helps your users and support staff understand what the service offers.
+The description appears in the following locations:

+- The Employee and Customer portals.
+- The **Services Intelligent Capture** form used by support staff.

 ## Type

-Service types: *business* and *technical*.
+The service type helps you organize your portfolio.
+You can choose from two types:

-- **Business services** - Support business users (for example IT, accounting, marketing, HR) to improve efficiency and productivity.
+- **Business services**: These support business users in departments such as IT, accounting, marketing, and HR to improve productivity.
-- **Technical services** - Provide technical support such as troubleshooting, repair, installation, and maintenance to keep systems running.
+- **Technical services**: These provide technical support such as troubleshooting, repair, installation, and maintenance to keep systems running.

 :::tip
 The service type can be used with the workflow [Services Automation](/servicemanager-config/customize/workflows/services-automation) to automatically update the status of related services based on the type.